Apply to Pre-Approved Fieldwork/Internship Placements

 4. Make contact

 - Call or email, offer a resume, and schedule interviews (optional).
-Note: The contact person you try to reach is likely to be very busy.
+The preferred means of contacting sites is via phone.
 Be clear on how and when you are available for them to try to reach you.

 - Dress professionally for interviews.

 - Give forethought to all the details to ask about.
-Students should be clear in knowing what their own needs and expectations are and those of the fieldwork sites.
+Students should be clear in knowing what their own needs and expectations are and those of the fieldwork/internship sites.

-- Get a description of fieldwork activities and responsibilities.
+- Get a description of fieldwork/internship activities and responsibilities.

-5. Accept, reject, or hold offers of fieldwork positions.
+5. Accept, reject, or hold offers of fieldwork/internship positions.

-- After accepting a position, write up the required fieldwork contract (see the Fieldwork Contract section below under “What is Expected of Fieldworkers") with assistance from your site supervisor.
+- After accepting a position, write up the required fieldwork contract (see the Fieldwork/Internship Contract section below under “What is Expected of Fieldworkers/Interns") with assistance from your site supervisor.